Dawn Aitchison

 I have experience of working with adults, young people and children on a variety of issues including:

-anxiety, depression, bereavement and pre-bereavement, bullying at school and in the work place, self-harm, post-natal depression, pregnancy and birth, parenting, relationship difficulties, intrusive thoughts and OCD, sexual, emotional and physical abuse and neglect, suicidal thoughts, domestic violence, trauma, living with long term illness and disability, CFS, fibromyalgia, learning difficulties, work-related stress and redundancy.
+anxiety, depression, bereavement and pre-bereavement, bullying at school and in the work place, self-harm, post-natal depression, pregnancy and birth, parenting, relationship difficulties, intrusive thoughts and OCD, sexual, emotional and physical abuse and neglect, suicidal thoughts, domestic violence, trauma, living with long term illness and disability, CFS, fibromyalgia, menopause, ADHD, Autism, Dyslexia, work-related stress and redundancy.
+I also have personal experience of living with fibromyalgia.

 During the course of my professional training I have completed: